kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 _(And **VENUS** would be once more.)_

-# Chapter Eleven - Stories
+# Chapter Twelve - Stories
 **Period: Present Day … Year: 1988 … Location: URANUS**

 A utilitarian breakroom, dimly lit and acoustically sterile, rests on the 437th sublevel of **The Pillar**, the vast vertical military-industrial complex of **URANUS**.
 The walls are matte, synthetic steel.
 The air is stale, processed, and pressurized for endurance rather than comfort.

-One of them, a grizzled captain in his forties with a receding hairline and acid-pocked skin, activates the embedded reckoner interface beside the meal dispenser.
+A grizzled captain in his sixties with a receding hairline and acid-pocked skin, activates the embedded reckoner interface beside the meal dispenser.

 He selects **Broadcast Channel**.